 While we believe Prolotherapy is an excellent long-term solution for back pain, Some studies suggest that painkillers are the best treatment, other research seems to think elsewise: “despite greater use of medications at greater chronic low back pain severity, current options remain less than optimal in providing analgesic efficacy.”2 That was written in 2011, for much more critical and current statements from the medical community of the place of painkillers in managing chronic pain.

-Some think physical therapy as the preferred treatment, however others do not: University researchers in Portugal wrote: “There was a high perception of pain and disability after conventional physical therapy treatment, which suggests the need to modify the therapeutic approach to achieve more effective pain relief and function.”3
+Some think of physical therapy as the preferred treatment, however, others do not: University researchers in Portugal wrote: “There was a high perception of pain and disability after conventional physical therapy treatment, which suggests the need to modify the therapeutic approach to achieve more effective pain relief and function.”3

 Some think Prolotherapy is the best treatment, such as the researchers in the medical journal International Musculoskeletal Medicine who explored the use of Prolotherapy in patients who had failed to respond to conservative approaches including spinal manipulation and physiotherapy.
 Utilizing Prolotherapy (3 injections over a 3 to 5 week period), they confirmed that 91% of respondents were better or not worse off after 12 months.
 4

 Not that everyone agrees with Prolotherapy either.
 But research in the Journal of Prolotherapy proves the effectiveness of this regenerative injection treatment.
-Our researchers at Caring Medical and Rehabilitation Services investigated the outcomes of patients undergoing dextrose Prolotherapy treatment for chronic low back pain.
+Our researchers at Caring Medical investigated the outcomes of patients undergoing dextrose Prolotherapy treatment for chronic low back pain.